rcrdk/rcrdk/README.md

 - 🚀 I’m currently improving my skills on React and Next.JS at [Rocketseat](https://github.com/Rocketseat)

-- 👻 Sometimes I do a little PHP/Laravel work.
+- 👻 I do some PHP/Laravel work for paying my weekends.

 - 👀 I’m looking to collaborate on new projects around my current learning path.